ularc/user-docs/accounts_and_support/index.rst

     #.
 Create a ticket using the steps found below

-    #. a member of the Research Computing team will help you in providing a client and the steps needed to
+    #.
+A member of the Research Computing team will help you in providing a client and the steps needed to
        configure it to work with your specific OS

 More information can be found on the `University's VPN information page <https://louisville.edu/its/security/vpn/vpn>`_